AugustinJose1221/FFTx32/README.md

 vvp main
 ```
 This creates a <b><i>main.vcd</i></b> file in the same directory.
-To do simulation of the program, you have to install gtkwave
+To do simulation of the program, you have to install gtkwave.

 gtkwave Installation
 ```